New CDC guidelines set off rush to reimpose mask mandates

 But Democratic County Executive Sam Page insisted Wednesday that the mandate remained in effect and blamed the pushback on politics.

-“This is a national problem that went all the way up to the top with the last president,” he said.
-“And we do have some folks in our country who work very hard to undermine public health efforts with a lot of very inflammatory rhetoric.”

-On the other side of the state, Kansas City Mayor Quinton Lucas, a Democrat, promised to provide details Wednesday on his plans to order mask wearing indoors in Missouri’s largest city.
+On the other side of the state, Kansas City Mayor Quinton Lucas, a Democrat, reinstated a similar indoor mask mandate for Missouri’s largest city.

-“We cannot ignore the rapid spread of the COVID-19 delta variant in Missouri — outpacing much of the country,” he said in a statement.
-“We will do all we can to ensure our corner of this state is safe.”

-Meanwhile in Springfield, a hospital began expanding its morgue capacity as the state’s virus death toll soared.
-Steve Edwards, the CEO of CoxHealth, said his company brought in temporary cooling equipment because 75 patients in area hospitals have died this month.
+State Attorney General Eric Schmitt, who is running for the U.S. Senate as a Republican, has sued to block the St. Louis-area mandate and has vowed to do the same for Kansas City’s, saying on Twitter that the mandates are “about politics & control, not science.”

-CDC Director Rochelle Walensky said Wednesday that her agency’s updated guidance was prompted by new data suggesting vaccinated people can pass on the virus in rare cases.
+The CDC’s updated guidance was prompted by new data suggesting vaccinated people can pass on the virus in rare cases, Rochelle Walensky, the agency’s director, said Wednesday.

+But she stressed that the vaccines are working by preventing greater levels of hospitalization and death.
+Unvaccinated people, she also noted, account for the vast number of new infections.
+Two-thirds of the vaccine-eligible population in the U.S. has received at least one dose.

 In Provincetown, Massachusetts, where officials earlier this week re-imposed an indoor mask requirement following a surge in COVID-19 cases this month, store owner Patrick Patrick says he doesn’t mind asking customers to mask up once more.